inokone/go-micro-saas/README.md

 A template for building Micro-SAAS (Software as a Service) applications in Go.
 See our [feature list](/docs/featureset.md) for implemented and planned capabilities.

+Before getting started, make sure to review and set up the required [third-party services and API keys](PREREQUISITES.md).

 ## Development Setup

 ### Prerequisites